-Since 1988, Alpha Phi Sigma has sponsored IUPUI’s annual Criminal Justice Career Information Day, bringing a variety of agencies and organizations to campus, including the Indianapolis Metropolitan Police Department, the F.B.I., the U.S. Postal Inspection Service, local probation departments and private security companies.
+In addition to volunteering at events, Alpha Phi Sigma members are given special access to unique networking opportunities.
+Since 1988, Alpha Phi Sigma has sponsored IUPUI’s annual Public Safety Career Day, bringing a variety of agencies and organizations to campus, including the Indianapolis Metropolitan Police Department, the F.B.I., the U.S. Postal Inspection Service, and local probation departments and private security companies.

 Phi Alpha Delta is an international law fraternity and the only law fraternity with a pre-law division designed to help undergraduate students acclimate into law school.
 As a student organization, Phi Alpha Delta is very involved with the community, the university and the local law community.